-Capital Assets The District's investment in capital assets as of May 31, 2017 amounted to \$7,958,479 (less accumulated depreciation) This investment in capital assets included land, buildings, apparatus, vehicles, and equipment.
-The increase in the District's investment in capital assets for the fiscal year was \$91,244.
+Capital Assets The District's investment in capital assets as of May 31, 2019 amounted to \$7,721,842 (net of accumulated depreciation) This investment in capital assets included land, buildings, apparatus, vehicles, and equipment.
+The increase in the District's investment in capital assets for the fiscal year was \$220,787.

-Long-term Debt At the end of the fiscal year, the District has a \$235,000 bonded debt outstanding with 1 of the 15 years remaining and bonds payable of \$3,450,000 for construction.
-The District has a \$133,184 loan outstanding with 8 of the 15 years remaining with the Illinois Finance Authority Fire Truck Loan Program.

-The District has a \$95,408 loan outstanding with 3 of 6 years remaining for Structural Fire Fighting Gear.
+Long-term Debt At the end of the fiscal year, the District has bonds payable of \$2,840,000 for construction.
+The District has a \$99,851 loan outstanding with 6 of the 15 years remaining with the Illinois Finance Authority Fire Truck Loan Program.
+The District has a \$32,155 loan outstanding with 1 of 6 years remaining for Structural Fire Fighting Gear.
+The District has a \$373,220 loan outstanding with 3 of 4 years remaining with Clayton Holdings, LLC.
 The District does not have any capital leases, or fire protection notes outstanding.

-Economic Factors and Next Years Budget
+Economic Factors and Next Year's Budget

-The District's primary revenue source is property taxes, which represents approximately 86.31% of the total revenue.
+The District's primary revenue source is property taxes, which represents approximately 86.13% of the total revenue.
 The Property Tax Extension Limitation Law allows a taxing district to receive a limited increase (5% or the cost of living (CPI), whichever is less) on the existing property tax rate, plus an additional amount for new construction.
-In 2017, the property tax revenue increased \$156,362 over the prior year.
+In 2019, the property tax revenue decreased \$140,259 compared to the prior year.
 The threat of a potential property tax freeze looms in Illinois and would certainly have an impact on the Districts revenue.
-Additionally, a Tax Increment Financing (TIF) is being constructed in the District in the Village of Vernon Hills.
-This will have an adverse effect on the Districts revenue as it relates to the service that will be required in the TIF development area.
+Additionally, a Tax Increment Financing (TIF) has been under construction in the District in the Village of Vernon Hills.
+This has had an adverse effect on the District as it relates to the service that will be required in the TIF development area without the additional property tax revenue to support those services.